WITV (Florida)

-WITV was a television station that broadcast on channel 17 in Fort Lauderdale, Florida, United States.
+WITV (channel 17) was a television station in Fort Lauderdale, Florida, United States.
 Owned by the Gerico Investment Company, it was the third television station on the air in the Miami–Fort Lauderdale area and the fourth in South Florida, operating from December 1953 to May 1958.
 It was doomed by troubles that plagued ultra high frequency (UHF) television in the days before the All-Channel Receiver Act and particularly the arrival of two additional VHF TV stations to Miami in 1956 and 1957.
 The WITV transmitter facility was purchased by the Dade County School Board, eventually resulting in the reactivation of channel 17 as Miami-based WLRN-TV in 1962.

 History

 When the Federal Communications Commission (FCC) lifted its four-year-old freeze on television station applications in 1948, channels 17 and 23 were placed in Fort Lauderdale.
 Applications for both allotments were received, and on July 30, 1952, the FCC granted channel 23 to radio station WFTL and channel 17 to Gerico Investment.
 Gerico, a group of local business interests, added television experience when Mortimer Loewi, a former executive of the DuMont Television Network, bought a stake in the firm at the start of 1953.
 Construction took place that fall, with studios going up in the Hollywood Ridge Farms area and a transmitter being constructed at Hallandale.
 The station picked up affiliations with DuMont and ABC, though first-call rights for any of these networks' programs were held by the original VHF station in the region, WTVJ (channel 4).
 A 90-minute opening program on the evening of December 1, 1953, marked the start of channel 17's broadcasting life.
 Former Florida governor Fuller Warren joined the station in early 1954 as a political analyst and hosted a weekly news commentary program on Sunday nights.

 In August 1954, officials from WITV and WFTL-TV announced they were pursuing a merger agreement to combine forces and avoid competition among UHF stations with the threat of networks' preference for VHF stations looming.
 Their announcement followed a more definite report by the Miami Herald that WITV was to buy out the other station, with channel 17 surviving the merger.
 However, no final agreement could be reached as the parties differed on particulars of the combination of the two stations.
 Three months later, WFTL-TV was sold to Storer Broadcasting, which also purchased a construction permit for WMIE-TV channel 27 in Miami.
 WFTL-TV moved to Miami as WGBS-TV by combining the assets and channel number of WFTL-TV with the Miami location and proposed facilities of the unbuilt WMIE-TV.